Rexezuge/A21-SoftwareDesign/.github/pull_request_template.md

 2. You have done your changes in a separate branch.
 3. You have used descriptive commit messages.
 4. You have tested your changes.
-5. Your code should either include proper documentation or leave it as a Todo item and open an issue with label `documentation`.
+5. Your code should either include proper documentation or leave it as a Todo item and open an issue with the label `Documentation`.
 6. Assign someone to review this PR, plus the PM.
 -->